mhartenbower/Elliptic-Curve-Cryptography/README.md

-# Bilinear-Pairing
+# Elliptic-Curve-Cryptography
 Pair based cryptography implementation of a secure data sharing framework using the JPBC 2.0.0 library.
 I am working on this project for my summer 2015 REU at Missouri University of Science and Technology.
+This repository is no longer used.
+Future work will be committed to: https://github.com/MSTSummerResearchProgram15/Secure-Data-Sharing and https://github.com/MSTSummerResearchProgram15/MultiThread-Elliptic-Curve-Cryptography.

 Currently working:<br>
 -Data owner and user key generation<br>